-Directly after the power-up calibration routine, the ADT7516/ ADT7517/ADT7519 go into idle mode.
-In this mode, the devices are not performing any measurements and are fully powered up.
+Directly after the power-up calibration routine, the ADT7518 goes into idle mode.
+In this mode, the device is not performing any measurements and is fully powered up.
 All four DAC outputs are at 0 V.

 To begin monitoring, write to the Control Configuration 1 register (Address 18h) and set Bit C0 = 1.
-The ADT7516/ ADT7517/ADT7519 go into their power-up default measurement mode, which is round robin.
-The devices proceed to take measurements on the VDD channel, internal temperature sensor channel, external temperature sensor channel, or AIN1 and AIN2, AIN3, and finally AIN4.
-Once they finish taking measurements on the AIN4 channel, the devices immediately loop back to start taking measurements on the VDD channel and repeats the same cycle as before.
+The ADT7518 goes into its power-up default measurement mode, which is round robin.
+The device then to take measurements on the $V{\rm DD}$ channel, internal temperature sensor channel, external temperature sensor channel, or AIN1 and AIN2, AIN3, and finally AIN4.

+Once it finishes taking measurements on the AIN4 channel, the device immediately loops back to start taking measurements on the V{DD} channel and repeats the same cycle as before.
 This loop continues until the monitoring is stopped by resetting Bit C0 of the Control Configuration 1 register to 0.
 It is also possible to continue monitoring as well as switching to single-channel mode by writing to the Control Configuration 2 register (Address 19h) and setting Bit C4 = 1.
 Further explanation of the single-channel and round robin measurement modes is given in later sections.

 All measurement channels have averaging enabled on them on power-up.
-Averaging forces the devices to take an average of 16 readings before giving a final measured result.
+Averaging forces the device to take an average of 16 readings before giving a final measured result.
 To disable averaging and consequently decrease the conversion time by a factor of 16, set Bit C5 = 1 in the Control Configuration 2 register.

-There are four single-ended analog input channels on the ADT7516/ADT7517/ADT7519: AIN1 to AIN4.
+There are four single-ended analog input channels on the ADT7518: AIN1 to AIN4.
 AIN1 and AIN2 are multiplexed with the external temperature sensor terminals D+ and D-.
 Bits C1 and C2 of the Control Configuration 1 register (Address 18h) are used to select between AIN1/AIN2 and the external temperature sensor.
-The input range on the analog input channels is dependent on whether the ADC reference used is the internal $V{REF}$ or $V{DD}$ .
-To meet linearity specifications, it is recommended that the maximum $V{DD}$ value is 5 V. Bit C4 of the Control Configuration 3 register is used to select between the internal reference or $V{DD}$ as the analog inputs' ADC reference.
+The input range on the analog input channels is dependent on whether the ADC reference used is the internal V{REF} or V{DD}.
+To meet linearity specifications, it is recommended that the maximum V{DD} value is 5 V. Bit C4 of the Control Configuration 3 register is used to select between the internal reference or V{DD} as the analog inputs' ADC reference.

 Controlling the DAC outputs can be done by writing to the DACs' MSB and LSB registers (Addresses 10h to 17h).
 The power-up default setting is to have a low going pulse on the LDAC pin (Pin 9) controlling the updating of the DAC outputs from the DAC registers.
-Alternatively, one can configure the updating of the DAC outputs to be controlled by means other than the LDAC pin by setting Bit C3 = 1 of the Control Configuration 3 register (Address 1Ah).
+Alternatively, one can configure the updating of the DAC outputs to be controlled by means other than the LDAC pin by setting Bit C3 = 1 of the Control Configuration register (Address 1Ah).
 The DAC Configuration register (Address 1Bh) and the LDAC Configuration register (Address 1Ch) can now be used to control the DAC updating.
 These two registers also control the output range of the DACs and selecting between the internal or external reference.
 DAC A and DAC B outputs can be configured to give a voltage output proportional to the temperature of the internal and external temperature sensors, respectively.

-The dual serial interface defaults to the IC protocol on powerup.
+The dual serial interface defaults to the I2C protocol on powerup.
 To select and lock in the SPI protocol, follow the selection process as described in the Serial Interface Selection section.
-The IC protocol cannot be locked in, while the SPI protocol is automatically locked in on selection.
-The interface can be switched back to be IC on selection when the device is powered off and on.
-When using IC, the CS pin should be tied to either $V{DD}$ or GND.
+The I2C protocol cannot be locked in, while the SPI protocol is automatically locked in on selection.
+The interface can be switched back to be I2C on selection when the device is powered off and on.
+When using I2C, the CS pin should be tied to either V{DD} or GND.